kothic/kothic-js/DESIGN.md

 KothicJS use GeoJSON[1] as an internal data model. bbox property is required
+Number of external dependencies is as minimal as possible

 1. What coordinate system is used for a tiles
 2. How and when we do peproject to a screen coordinates